daniel-ac-martin/seL4-minimal-zig/README.md

 -------------------

 - See also: https://github.com/daniel-ac-martin/seL4-minimal-asm
-- This has been tested on a GNU/Linux system (Fedora 38)
+- This has been tested on a GNU/Linux system (Fedora 38) with Zig 0.11 (not the Fedora package which is v0.9)
 - This is not currently using the [MCS kernel]  (edit [`seL4/x86_64-pc99.cmake`](seL4/x86_64-pc99.cmake) to start work on this)
 - Currently the roottask is a little too simple, and so we have to be careful with how we compile it.
 We actually require a certain kind of optimisation in order to avoid pushing to the stack!
 Some sort of initialisation code should be added to avoid this problem.
 - To understand the initial environment of the roottask, it's probably best to consult the C runtime: https://github.com/seL4/sel4runtime